derbyjs/derby/index.md

 * **Conflict resolution:** The server detects conflicts, enabling clients to respond instantly and work offline.
 Multiple powerful techniques for conflict resolution are included.

 * **Customizable persistence:** Apps function fully with in-memory, dynamic models.
-After the design crystallizes and the logic is written, schemas can be added to provide validation and automatic persistence of data to one or more databases.
+After the design crystallizes and the logic is written, adding automatic persistence of data to one or more databases is simple to add.

 ## Flexibility without the glue code